← Back to Resources

 • Grind until previous scratches are removed

-• Clean sample thoroughly between grits
+• Rinse sample and platen thoroughly between grits

-• Progress through grit sequence (240, 320, 400, 600, 800, 1200)
+• Progress through grit sequence (240, 320, 400, 600; 800/1200 for fine work)

 • Inspect surface after each grit